-Get acquainted with the local wildlife at the Butterfly Park and neighbouring Kuala Lumpur Bird Park.
-At the Butterfly Park, dance with more than 6,000 nectar-lovers as you make your way through a natural landscape that includes ferns and waterfalls.
+Before you befriend your local bartender, get acquainted with wildlife at the Butterfly Park and neighbouring Kuala Lumpur Bird Park.
+At the Butterfly Park, you can dance with more than 6000 nectar-lovers as you make your way through a natural landscape that includes ferns and waterfalls.
 If you feel like you’ve entered another world, just wait until you see the bird park, the world’s biggest free-flight aviary.
 You’re sure to find your wingman as you befriend peacocks, emus and rhinoceros hornbills—which are just as funny-looking as they sound!

 Kuala Lumpur holidays keep it hot, hot, hot in more ways than one.
 Search Wotif’s selection of hotels in Kuala Lumpur to find your perfect tropical oasis, then study up on your toasts.
-In this melting pot, there are several—“Yam seng,” which means “Drink success!” is the most fun.
+In this melting pot, there are several—but “Yam seng”, which means “Drink success” is the one we like best!